Frequently Asked Questions

 Q. What will I gain from this?

 A. You will gain as much as you put in, plus more.
 You will be immersed in another culture where politics and culture are evolving rapidly every day.
-You’ll have the chance to see how other families work, especially families who aren’t privileged like we are.
-Many of the kids in the foster homes are orphans who have never seen much outside of Kitezh so you can help them understand the broader world as you begin to understand it yourself.
+You’ll have the chance to see how the Nepalese people live and work, especially people who aren’t as privileged as we are.
+You will see places that have not changed in hundreds of years and see a society that is uniquely their own.
+Nepal has never been colonized so their culture is, in many ways, exactly as it has been for thousands of years.
 You get the chance to connect with fellow Bainbridge kids in ways that are not possible here at home.
 This is a once in a lifetime experience!